ninthwalker/WoWCDNotifier/README.md

 1. Install the [weak auras addon](https://www.curseforge.com/wow/addons/weakauras-2) and then import this cooldown tracker addon here: [https://wago.io/sluyr3nQ8](https://wago.io/sluyr3nQ8)

+2. Download this repo to your computer:
+  a.
+Click the 'Clone or Download' link on this page.
+Then select 'Download Zip'
+  b.
+You may need to 'unblock' the zip file downloaded.
+This is normal behavior for Microsoft Windows to do for files downloaded from the internet. `Right click > Properties > Check 'Unblock'`
+  c.
+Extract the contents of the ZIP file.
+The 4 files you want are in the 'Standalone' folder.
+Make sure these 4 files are kept in the same directory wherever you move them to.

-2. Create a Discord Webhook for the channel you want to use for notifications.
+3. Create a Discord Webhook for the channel you want to use for notifications.

 3. Open up the settings.txt file and configure as noted in the settings file or see down below in the #settings section.
 Save the file when completed.